Eric Macfadyen

 Sir Eric Macfadyen (9 February 1879 – 13 July 1966) was an English colonial administrator, rubber planter, businessman and developer of tropical agriculture.
-He was also Liberal Member of Parliament for Devizes in Wiltshire from 1923–1924.
+He was also Liberal Member of Parliament for Devizes in Wiltshire from 1923 to 1924.

 Family and education

 Eric Macfadyen was born in Whalley Range, Manchester, the son of the Reverend John Macfadyen, a Congregationalist minister, and his wife Elizabeth (née Anderson) who came from Greenock.
 Macfadyen attended Lynams Preparatory School, also called the Dragon School, in Oxford, from where he won a scholarship to go to Clifton College, Bristol.
 He later attended Wadham College, Oxford, where he was president of the Union in 1902.
 In 1920, Macfadyen married Violet Lucy Stanley, daughter of E. H. S. Champneys, of Sellindge, Kent.
 They had three sons and three daughters.

 Soldier

 Macfadyen interrupted his university studies to volunteer as a trooper in the 59th Company, the Imperial Yeomanry to serve in the Second Boer War in 1900–01.
 He was seriously wounded in an accident which left him with a damaged left eyelid, after which he always wore a monocle.
 As a result of his injuries he was invalided out of the army with the Queen's South Africa Medal and three clasps.
 During the First World War, he enlisted in the Royal Horse Artillery and served in France in 1917–18, attaining the rank of lieutenant.
 In World War Two he served in the 21st Battalion of the Home Guard and achieved the rank of captain.